ebruck/radiotray-ng/README.md

    "split-title" : true,
    "tag-info-verbose" : true,
    "volume-level" : 100,
-   "media-key-mapping : false,
+   "media-key-mapping" : false,
+   "media-key-previous-station" : "Previous",
+   "media-key-next-station" : "Next",
-   "media-key-volume-up" : "Next",
+   "media-key-volume-up" : "",
-   "media-key-volume-down" : "Previous"
+   "media-key-volume-down" : ""
 }
 ```

 ```
                  bookmarks: location of bookmarks file
              debug-logging: enable/disable verbose debug logging
       notification-verbose: more status information than normal
              notifications: turns on/off notification messages
                sleep-timer: value is in minutes
                split-title: attempts to reformat the notification into title/artist
           tag-info-verbose: displays in the menu stream information such as bitrate etc.
-    media-key-mapping: enable the mapping of media keys to volume up/down
+         media-key-mapping: enable the mapping of media keys to volume up/down etc. (Previous, Next, Rewind, FastForward etc.)
+media-key-previous-station: Media key to use for previous station within current group
+    media-key-next-station: Media key to use for next station within current group
-  media-key-volume-up: Media key to use for volume up (See GrabMediaPlayerKeys api for possible values.)
+       media-key-volume-up: Media key to use for volume up
-media-key-volume-down: Media key to use for volume down (See GrabMediaPlayerKeys api for possible values.)
+     media-key-volume-down: Media key to use for volume down

 ```
 Do not edit the config while Radiotray-NG is running or your changes will be lost.
+Media keys are test first for volume and then station switching.
+No checks are made to see if a key assignment collides with another action.

 ## Bookmarks Format ##